 2. Potential for Fraud: Affiliate marketing can be susceptible to fraudulent activities, such as fake clicks or leads, requiring businesses to implement robust tracking and fraud prevention measures.

-Comparing CPA Marketing and Affiliate Marketing
+Comparing CPA Marketing vs Affiliate Marketing

 While CPA marketing is a subset of affiliate marketing, the two strategies have distinct differences that can impact their suitability for your business.
 Here’s a side-by-side comparison to help you decide which approach might be better for your business needs: